goplus/gop/doc/docs.md

 ## Hello World

-Different from the function call style of most languages, Go+ recommends command style code:
+Different from the function call style of most languages, XGo recommends command style code:

 ```go
 println "Hello world"
 ```

 Save this snippet into a file named `hello.gop`.
-Now do: `gop run hello.gop`.
+Now do: `xgo run hello.gop`.

-Congratulations - you just wrote and executed your first Go+ program!
+Congratulations - you just wrote and executed your first XGo program!

-You can compile a program without execution with `gop build hello.gop`.
+You can compile a program without execution with `xgo build hello.gop`.
-See `gop help` for all supported commands.
+See `xgo help` for all supported commands.

 [`println`](#println) is one of the few [built-in functions](#builtin-functions).
 It prints the value passed to it to standard output.